 Strap: Stainless steel bracelet with folding buckle / Nubuck leather strap with standard buckle

-Crystal: Sapphire, antireflective, bull’s eye magnifying lens over date aperture
+Crystal: Sapphire, antireflective, bull’s eye magnifying lens over the date aperture